DON’T MISS

 Located near Tilburg, Beekse Bergen is the largest wildlife zoo in the Benelux, and is home to a whopping 1.250 animals across 150 species!

 This zoo is a little different to most in the Netherlands, as it is set up as a safari park, so animals aren’t stuck in small enclosures.
 Instead, visitors can drive through the park in their own cars or in one of the zoo's safari buses with a park ranger, and see the animals in a more natural environment.
-There are also boat tours and walking tours on offer, so there’s definitely something for everyone to enjoy.
+There are also boat tours and walking tours on offer, so there’s something for everyone to enjoy.

-The park is renowned for its bird show, and also offers the option to book an overnight stay if you really want to make the most of your visit and watch the animals from the balcony of your safari lodge.
+The park is renowned for its bird show and also offers the option to book an overnight stay if you really want to make the most of your visit and watch the animals from the balcony of your safari lodge.

 5. Aquazoo